JackTschetter/return-to-libc-and-ROP-attacks/README.md

 ## Usage

-This project was created for the purposes of teaching the class Designing and Developing Secure Software at UMN Twin Cities.
+This project was created for the purposes of teaching the class Designing and Developing Secure Software (CSCI 4271W) at UMN Twin Cities.
 For teaching purposes we provided students in the course the same source code, sample images, and pre compiled binary available for download from this repo.

 The source code is deliberately buggy and does not follow software engineering best practices.
 In particular their were 4 vulnerabilities which were deliberately planted in the BCIMGVIEW.c source.
 The goal of this assignment was for students to discover, exploit and mitigate at least 3/4 of the planted vulnerabilities.